 This article is a general overview of GDPR conventions explained both for the leaders of big corporations and users giving them the identifying information.

 DGPR stands for General Data Protection Regulation which was approved on 14 April 2016.
 Officially it will be enforced on 25 May 2018 that’s why the principles of GDPR might be of great interest to the various EU industries and businesses.

 The document was designed to unify data confidentiality laws across all European countries, to protect humans privacy, and offer better approaches to privacy data gathering, handling, and analyzing.

 What Are the Effects of the New Laws?

 No matter, where your digital business is located, in Europe or outside it, you will be affected by data protection conventions if you develop some digital products or offer some goods.
 The laws might be followed by all companies that collect and process data of individuals.
 The companies that don’t comply with the new requirements will be slapped with a fine of €20 mln or 4% of annual turnover.
 You can read the latest software development rates report to be aware of all changes GDPR will cause.

 A great example of non-European companies that will be influenced by new rules is Facebook.
 Being the US network, Facebook, however, processes bulk information of people living in European countries, and now has to change some of its processes to meet the requirements of new laws.

 Personal data is anything that helps identify a person.
 It may be a photo, a name, a medical data, an email, bank information, and even posts in social networks.
 Speaking of children under 16 years of age, their personal data will be processed with parental consent.

-Related article: You might be interested in How Companies Use Big Data!
+Are you currently using the advantages of Big Data technology?
+You might be interested in How Companies Use Big Data!